Search by Keyword

 Back in London, on March 10th, 1964, George Martin, Norman Smith and an unknown 2nd engineer, made the second mono mix of "Komm, Gib Mir Deine Hand" in EMI Studio Two.
 The stereo mix was done two days later, on March 12th, in the EMI Studio Three control room by George Martin and Norman Smith.
 Because the stereo mix was done with the rhythm track entirely on one side and the vocals/handclaps on the other, you can hear some brief talking at the beginning, sounding like the word "coming."
 Tape copies were made of the stereo mix, which was equalized, compressed and with added echo, to be sent to Germany and the US, if they saw fit to release it.

 A later mix was made in preparation for the initial compact disc release of the song on the 1988 album "Past Masters, Volume One."
 This mix appears to be a simple panning of the left and right channels in order the blend the separation.
 When the remastered combined double-disc "Past Masters" came out in 2009, however, the stereo mix made on March 12th, 1964 was restored for posterity's sake.

 Song Structure and Style

-Although the Beatles didn't want to be bothered re-recording the song in German, they ended up being quite cooperative.
+Although The Beatles didn't want to be bothered re-recording the song in German, they ended up being quite cooperative.
 "They weren't graceless," stated George Martin, "they did a good job."
 Their enunciation was impeccable and their harmonies were spot-on.
 It actually appears as if they were enthusiastic to make this recording.
 Their desire to conquer Germany must have outweighed their initial reluctance.
-If this was what it took to extend their fame, they ended up as willing.
+If this was what it took to extend their fame, they ended up willing.